Simple Parametrization Methods for Generating Adomian Polynomials

 These nonlinear terms appear in the Navier Stokes equation for an incompressible fluid flow defined by

-Here $x,y,z$ are spatial components and $V=(u_1,u_2,u_3)$ denotes the speed vector.
-Seng \textit{et al.} \cite{Seng199659} computed the Adomian polynomials for the nonlinear term $(V.\nabla)V$ in (\ref{6.16}).
-Using our first algorithm, we calculate $A_n$ with a few steps.
-From (\ref{6.12}), Adomian polynomials $A_{j_n}$ for $j=1,2,3$ are\\
+Here $x,y,z$ are spatial components, $t$ is the temporal component, $\eta$ denotes dynamic viscosity, $\rho$ denotes density, $\nu=\eta/\rho$ is the kinematic viscosity and $V=(u_1,u_2,u_3)$ denotes the speed vector.
+Using prevalent methods, { {\sc Seng}} et al. \cite{Seng199659} computed the Adomian polynomials for the nonlinear term $(V.\nabla)V$ in (\ref{6.16}), using tedious computations.

+By our extended first method, we calculate $A_n$ with a few steps.
+From (\ref{6.12}), Adomian polynomials $A_{j_n}$ for $j=1,2,3$ are